HumicCoils/miko_token/PLAN.md

    - All authorities transferred correctly
    - Token distribution complete (liquidity remains in deployer)
    - All programs initialized and working
-   - Fee collection mechanism active
+   - Fee collection mechanism active (5% on ALL transfers)
    - Deployer wallet ready for liquidity deployment
    - System ready for launch

 ### Phase 4: Keeper Bot Development (Week 6-7)
-**Objective**: Automated operations with dynamic exclusion detection and comprehensive testing using Local Mainnet-Fork
+**Objective**: Automated operations with dynamic pool detection for reward exclusions

 1. **Configuration**:
    - Load environment variables for: